New York City Reaches $3.3 Million Settlement With Kalief Browder's Family

 In the end it proved too much to bear.
 In 2015 he committed suicide.
 He was 22.

-The New Yorker story catapulted Browder into the fore of a national debate about the criminal justice system, especially as it applies to minors.
+The New Yorker story catapulted Browder to the fore of a national debate about the criminal justice system, especially as it applies to minors.
 Two months after the story ran, New York City Mayor Bill de Blasio put an end to the city's use of solitary confinement for 16 to 17 year olds.

 Upon learning of Browder's death, de Blasio said, "Kalief's story helped inspire our efforts on Rikers Island, where we are working to ensure no New Yorkers spend years in jail waiting for their day in court."